6.7 Summerfruit (cherries, apricots, peaches, nectarines, plums)

 1 Source: Summerfruit New Zealand, 2 Does not include processed summerfruit

-Total summerfruit exports are worth $79.3 million in 2022, increasing by 43% compared to 2020.
-This increase was mainly due to a 52% increase in the value of cherries which are the most valuable summerfruit export, representing 98% of total export value.
+Total summerfruit exports were worth $95 million in 2024, increasing by 20% compared to 2022.
+This increase was mainly due to a 19% increase in the value of cherries which are the most valuable summerfruit export, representing 98% of total export value.

-Collectively the top three markets, Taiwan, China and Viet Nam account for 81% by value of all cherry exports.
-The average value for cherries in 2022 was $20,805/tonne.
+Collectively the top three markets, Taiwan, China and Viet Nam, account for 80% by value of all cherry exports.
+The average value for cherries in 2024 was $20,880/tonne, and is relatively unchanged from 2022.

 Market |